ZXG818/KaiyangIQS/README.md

 3. Point kinetics solver and adjoint scalar flux diffusion equation solver in this paper also can both run independently and be validated.

 ## License
-KaiyangIQS is complied with GPLv3 license <https://www.gnu.org/licenses/gpl-3.0.en.html>.
+KaiyangIQS is complied with GPLv3 license: <https://www.gnu.org/licenses/gpl-3.0.en.html>.